Dick Taylor: Career

+The Rolling Stones

+While he was at Sidcup Art College, Taylor met his grammar school classmate Mick Jagger, and the two soon bonded over music, and soon they started to play guitar with each other.

-Taylor was born in Livingstone Hospital, Dartford, and attended Dartford Grammar School.
-In July 1962, while he was at Sidcup Art College, the Rolling Stones was formed when Taylor, Mick Jagger and Keith Richards' three-piece group Little Boy Blue and the Blue Boys joined Brian Jones and Ian Stewart's Rollin' Stones.
+In July 1962, the Rolling Stones was formed when Taylor, Jagger and Keith Richards' three-piece group Little Boy Blue and the Blue Boys joined Brian Jones and Ian Stewart's Rollin' Stones.
 Initially, Taylor played lead guitar in the band, but switched to bass to accommodate Jones.
 That November, Taylor left to return to art college.
 Taylor never recorded with the Rolling Stones, whose debut single was issued in June 1963.

+Taylor mentioned that, although he got on very well with the band, many different problems led to him leaving the Stones, including his switch from guitar to bass.
+Taylor last met up with members of the band when they were at the Isle of Wight Festival in 2007.